 If you bring your books or notes to a CLOSED BOOK exam, they will be confiscated.

-Some states, like Minnesota, Wisconsin and West Virginia, prepare their own exams and schedule them at their own facilities.
+Some states, like Minnesota, Wisconsin and West Virginia, design their own exams and schedule them at their own facilities.
 Unfortunately, many of these states do not provide lists of reference materials on their web sites.
 When references are provided, they are sometimes non-standardized and difficult to find.
 Calling the licensing agency for exact books may be required.
 Information that may be useful in finding your own books would be:

 Many states use their own proprietary code that can only be found through legislative web pages and PDF files.
 We have done much of that research for you by providing links to those files and code sections located on our license trade pages.